Starting an LLC in Florida in 8 Steps

 Step 5: Draft an LLC Operating Agreement

-Under state law, Florida LLCs need not have an operating agreement.
-Even though not required by law, we recommend that the members of your LLC adopt a written operating agreement.
+According to state law, Florida LLCs do not need to have an operating agreement.
+However, we recommend that the members of your LLC adopt a written operating agreement.
 The operating agreement facilitates your LLC’s daily operations and prevents disagreements among members.

 At a minimum, ensure that your Florida LLC operating agreement includes the following information:

 - The purpose of the LLC, including products or services offered

 - The names and addresses of the members (and the manager, if there is one)

 - Each member’s contributions of value to the LLC

 - Each member’s ownership stake in the company, voting rights, and profit share

 - The procedure for electing a manager if the LLC is manager-managed

 - The LLC’s meeting schedule and voting procedures